 Sitarist Sharmistha Sen plays Raga Madhuvanti.
-Private recording (taken from my Braaksma Collection) of a house concert in Haarlem/The Netherlands, May 11th, 1974.
+First part of a private recording (taken from my Braaksma Collection) of a house concert in Haarlem/The Netherlands, May 11th, 1974.
 The photo of Sharmishta Sen was taken during this concert.
 On tabla: Ananda Gopal Bandopadhyay.

 Britain’s eminent raga musician Roopa Panesar is one of my favourite sitar players.
 Her superb rendition here of a famous Dhun in raag Bhairavi – marvellously accompanied by Bhupinder Chaggar on tabla – is a complete delight for the listener.